 Vetting Out ScamsBefore getting to the analysis process, I want to put an umbrella of context over your goal.
 I hate to say this, but there are many scams in this space.
 The truth is, like the Federal Reserve and quantitative easing, a good scam is hard to detect.
 These are a few things you can look for:

-- An incoherent message or purpose.
+- Be wary of ICO's with an incoherent message or purpose.

 The AnalysisThe same questions you have for any start-up should apply to ICOs.
 Analysis is a function of 6 main areas: Quality, Team, Team Investment, Blockchain, Social Media, Total Project Funding